jxxcarlson/minilatex-b/README.md

 ## Interactive Editing

-The MiniLaTeX compiler offers a more sophisticated interface for apps that feature interactive editing with real-time rendering to Html.
+The MiniLaTeX compiler offers a more sophisticated interface for apps with interactive editing with real-time rendering to Html.
 See the documentation of the **MiniLaTeX** module for more on this.

-For routine uses, the **MiniLaTeX** module in this package should suffice.
+Also the code in `./demo`.